 The Fairfield Area School District and community takes the concept of school wide positive behavior seriously.
-Fairfield Area Elementary School and Fairfield Area High School have implemented SWPBIS with fidelity and has trained all professional and support staff.
+Fairfield Area School District (K-12) have implemented SWPBIS (School Wide Postive Behavior Intervention and Supports) with fidelity and has trained all professional and support staff.
 In the development of their school-wide program, the elementary staff developed the "Fairfield Knights Shield" code of conduct which is linked to the high school's Seven Virtues of a Fairfield Knight.
 The elementary shield stands for: S-Show Respect, H-Hands and Feet, I-I Am Positive, E-Everyone Is Safe, L-Listen and Watch, D-Do Your Best; and covers seven areas students interact within (classroom, halls, recess, cafeteria, restroom, bus, and assemblies).
-At the middle school level, the school wide program focuses on the Olewus Bullying Program.
-Again this program has been implemented with fidelity with in addition to professional and support staff being trained, so are the students.
-Students participate in a small meeting once in every six day cycle which focuses on the Olewus Principles with the activities often resulting in student led discussions on the topics.
-SWPBIS, using the Seven Virtues of a Knight, will be fully implemented with fidelity at the Middle School in the beginning of the 17-18 SY.
+At the middle school level, the school wide program focuses also on SWPBIS, using the Seven Virtues of a Knight and is fully implemented with fidelity at the Middle School.
 Finally at the high school, in an effort to not only decrease disciplinary referrals but to also increase school spirit, staff and administration have developed the "The Seven Virtues of a Fairfield Knight."
-The seven virtues are: Courage, Resolve, Mercy, Generosity, Integrity, Scholarship, and Enterprise.
+The seven virtues for the Middle School and High School are: Courage, Resolve, Mercy, Generosity, Integrity, Scholarship, and Enterprise.
 Each of the seven virtues also has a defining statement associated with it.

 The Lincoln Intermediate Unit (LIU) trainers have also provided training in Functional Behavior Assessments (FBA) and Positive Behavior Support Plans (PBSP) to Child Study Teams and Pre-referral Teams.
 In addition, a team consisting of administrators, regular and special education teachers, and school counselors have been sent to FBA/PBSP training presented by the LIU and Pennsylvania Training and Technical Assistance Network (PaTTAN) staff.
 In response to these trainings, the administration has purchased the Student Discipline Module of our student management system from MMS.
 This module allows both building and central-office administrators track discipline referrals and suspensions for specific discipline areas that may need either an alternate method of intervention or retraining of staff.
+However, the district will be moving to Skyward for their Student Information System for the 2020-21 school year.
 In addition, Functional Behavioral Assessments (FBAs) and PBSPs are reviewed and developed for students with Individual Education Plans (IEPs) receiving In-School Suspension (ISS) or Out-of-School Suspension (OSS) as the data identifies such a need.
-Starting with the 16-17 school year, FASD and its Consortium member districts UASD and BSSD, contracted with a highly trained, ABA certified Behavior Specialist.
-This individual supports the UASD Intervention classroom and any other Consortium students who demonstrate a need for this type of support.